inanna-malick/recursion.wtf/content/posts/rust_schemes_2.md

 }
 ```

-These pass all the same tests as the `Expr`-specialized `fold` function, but we only have to write the machinery of recursion once!
+These pass all the same tests as the `Expr`-specialized `collapse_layers` function, but we only have to write the machinery of recursion once!
 Not once per recursive data structure, just once! [^drama]

 [^drama]: a bolt of lightning strikes behind me.
 I am momentarily shown silhouetted by the actinic blue light.
 It is very dramatic